senyosimpson/blog/blog/content/posts/grokking-grpc.md

 Nothing is ever complete without some code examples!
 I've tried to make this as easy to follow as possible.
 Let me know if any improvements can be made.
 All the code can be found [here](https://github.com/senyosimpson/tutorials/tree/master/grokkingrpc).
 We will implement the service in the [Quick Start](https://grpc.io/docs/languages/go/quickstart/) section of the gRPC website.
 I'm using Golang for this tutorial.

-One snag that got me was related to the automatic code generation from the proto files.
+One snag that got me was the automatic code generation from the proto files.
 There is a move towards a new Golang plugin for the protobuf compiler (it performs the automatic code generation).
 The old (which I used) and new version output slightly different files and so I couldn't follow the code in the official grpc [examples](https://github.com/grpc/grpc-go/tree/master/examples/helloworld) repository.
 To make things simple, this tutorial uses the old Golang plugin.
 Awesome, let's get into it 🥳

 ***